padarom/wspackager/README.md

 $ wspackager --pip banana=banana.xml
 $ wspackager --pip banana=banana.tar
 ```
-In case you use multiple 3rd party PIPs, you can also stack this parameter like so:
+In case you use multiple 3rd party PIPs, you can also use this parameter multiple times like so:
 `wspackager --pip banana=banana.xml --pip foo=bar.xml`

 #### `--quiet` (`-q`)